Skip to main content

 The HO-3 (Special Form) is the most common homeowners insurance policy in America.
 It is a split policy.
 It provides two fundamentally different levels of coverage for two different categories of property:

-- Coverage A (Dwelling) and Coverage B (Other Structures) — Insured on an open perils basis.
+• Dwelling and Other Structures Insured on an open perils basis.
 Your house and detached structures are covered against all causes of loss unless specifically excluded.

-- Coverage C (Personal Property / Contents) — Insured on a named perils basis.
+• Personal Property — Insured on a named perils basis.
 Your belongings are covered only against the 16 specific perils listed in the policy.

-This means your house has better coverage than your belongings.
+Your house has better coverage than your belongings.
 The structure that protects your possessions has broader protection under the policy than the possessions themselves.
 Most homeowners never realize this because no one explains it to them when they buy the policy.
-For a broader understanding of how different policy types compare, see our policy types overview.
+For a broader understanding of how different policy types compare, see our policy types overview and our guide to what your homeowner policy actually covers.

 Why the HO-3 Is Split This Way

 The HO-3 exists as a compromise between cost and coverage.
 Open perils coverage is more expensive because it covers more.
-The insurance industry designed the HO-3 to give homeowners the broader open perils protection for their dwelling (the most valuable asset) while keeping premiums lower by limiting contents to named perils.
-The result is a policy that looks comprehensive on paper but contains a significant gap that most policyholders discover only when they file a claim for a contents loss that falls outside the 16 named perils.
+The insurance industry designed the HO-3 to give homeowners the broader open perils protection for their dwelling (the most valuable asset) while keeping premiums lower by limiting personal property to named perils.
+The result is a policy that looks comprehensive on paper but contains a significant gap that most policyholders discover only when they file a claim for a personal property loss that falls outside the 16 named perils.

 Real-World Examples Where the HO-3 Split Matters

 The gap between open perils and named perils coverage is not theoretical.
 It produces real coverage denials on real claims.
-Here are scenarios that illustrate how the HO-3 split plays out in practice:
+Here are scenarios that illustrate how the HO-3 split plays out in practice.
+For a deeper look at the coverage shortfall on the personal property side specifically, see our companion article on when the building is covered but your personal property is not.

 Mysterious Disappearance

 You own a valuable piece of jewelry.
 It goes missing.
 You have searched your home thoroughly and cannot find it.
 Under your HO-3 policy, if a built-in fixture disappeared from your dwelling under mysterious circumstances, the dwelling damage would be covered under open perils because “mysterious disappearance” is not an exclusion.
-But the jewelry itself is personal property — Coverage C — and “mysterious disappearance” is not one of the 16 named perils.
-There is no coverage.
-The same event produces opposite results depending on whether the property is classified as dwelling or contents.
+But the jewelry itself is personal property, and “mysterious disappearance” is not one of the 16 named perils.
+Unless you can prove theft, there is no coverage.
+The same event produces opposite results depending on whether the property is classified as dwelling or personal property.

 Pet Damage

 Your dog chews through a section of drywall while you are at work.
-The drywall is part of the dwelling (Coverage A, open perils).
+The drywall is part of the dwelling (open perils).
 Damage caused by a pet is not an excluded peril under the standard HO-3 dwelling coverage, so the drywall repair may be covered.
 Now suppose the dog also destroyed a leather couch.
-The couch is personal property (Coverage C, named perils).
+The couch is personal property (named perils).
 Pet damage is not one of the 16 named perils.
 No coverage for the couch.
 Same dog, same day, same event — different result for the wall versus the furniture.

 Accidental Breakage

 You are moving a piece of furniture and accidentally slam it into a large picture window.
 The window shatters.
-The window is part of the dwelling (Coverage A).
+The window is part of the dwelling.
 Accidental breakage is not excluded, so the window repair is likely covered.
 Now suppose the same impact also destroyed a flat-screen television sitting near the window.
-The TV is personal property (Coverage C).
+The TV is personal property.
 Accidental breakage is not a named peril.
 No coverage for the television.

 Unknown Cause of Loss

 You come home to find water staining on your ceiling and damage to the roof structure.
 A contractor inspects and confirms structural damage, but the cause cannot be definitively determined.
-Under Coverage A (open perils), the dwelling damage is covered unless the insurer can identify a specific exclusion that applies.
+Under the dwelling coverage (open perils), the damage is covered unless the insurer can identify a specific exclusion that applies.
 The burden is on the insurer to prove what caused the damage and that the cause is excluded.
-But if the same unknown cause also damaged your stored belongings in the attic (Coverage C, named perils), you bear the burden of proving the cause was one of the 16 named perils.
+But if the same unknown cause also damaged your stored belongings in the attic (personal property, named perils), you bear the burden of proving the cause was one of the 16 named perils.
 If you cannot identify the cause, you cannot meet your burden.
-The dwelling claim may succeed while the contents claim fails.
+The dwelling claim may succeed while the personal property claim fails.

 The Burden of Proof Is the Real Story